alexcarriero/class_imbalance_project/README.md

 Email: alexjcarriero@gmail.com

 NOTE: this repository does not contain all output from our simulation study (only the processed results that are necessary to generate our manuscript and shiny app are included).
-Instead, we demonstrate the file structure necessary to exactly replicate the simulation study by including all simulation output and processed results for one iteration from simulation scenario 1 (more details below).
+Instead, we demonstrate the file structure necessary to exactly replicate the simulation study by including all simulation output and processed results for one iteration from simulation scenario 1 as well as full instructions for how these folders may be populated with simulation results (more details below).
 If you would like a link to download this repository populated with all from output and processed results from our simulation study, please contact me (Alex Carriero).

+Thank you !

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------